-The second application cycle for the 2019 program year is open only for primary care and behavioral health placements.
-Potential sponsors should complete and submit the Notice of Intent to Apply form as soon as possible.
-Applications must be postmarked by March 31, 2019.
+The 2020 application cycle is open.
+Potential sponsors for the 2020 application cycle should complete and submit the Notice of Intent to Apply form as soon as possible.
+Applications for primary care and behavioral health placements (see program priority category 1) will be accepted until June 30, 2020.
+All other applications must be postmarked by March 31, 2020.

-- Please thoroughly read the application instructions and forms and be sure to use only the 2019 application forms.
+- Please thoroughly read application instructions and forms and be sure to use only the 2020 application forms.
 Check all documents for completeness, accuracy and consistency before submission.
 Do not submit additional materials unless requested.

 - Applications from sponsors who submit more than one application will not be reviewed unless the same sponsor-identified representative is named on each application.